 Geeveston has bed and breakfast, lodge and backpacker accommodation.

-Geeveston is a one-hour drive (60 km) south of Hobart.
+Geeveston is a 1-hr drive (60 km) south of Hobart.

 - Bushwalk to the summit of Hartz Peak in the Hartz Mountains National Park and see the south-west wilderness in all its beauty